 Concentration risk arises as a result of the concentration of exposures within the same category, whether geographical location, product type, industry sector or counterparty type.
 In particular, the key concentration risk for the Trust is its exposure to any single security or issuer.
-As at December 31, 2018, the Trust held an investment in one bond which represented approximately 22.4% (2017 - 11.9%) on a fair value basis and 6.9% (2017 - 7.5%) on a cost basis of net assets attributable to holders of redeemable units.
-As at December 31, 2017, the Trust held an investment in one issuer's preferred and common shares, which represented approximately 14.5% on a fair value basis and 0.0% on a cost basis of net assets attributable to holders of redeemable units.
+As at December 31, 2019, the Trust held an investment in one bond which represented approximately 21.6% (2018 - 22.4%) on a fair value basis and 8.3% (2018 - 6.9%) on a cost basis of net assets attributable to holders of redeemable units.